 Someone, when grown up, may forget many childhood memories.
 But just by accident, something we encounter will touch many dark corners in the clumsy memories of that time.
 Longing to wake up in the middle of the night to be covered with an old blanket that still has the smell of the past.
 Longing to reach out and catch the raindrops falling on the floor.
-Longing for the warmth of parents, of the difficult days in the rain.
+Longing for the warmth of our parents, of those difficult days in the rain.

 Source